Best Picture Movie Marathon, Part 29

 As the song goes, “Everybody loves a winner…” and Cabaret certainly gave The Godfather a run for its money at the Academy Awards.
 With 8 Oscar wins, including Best Director, Best Actress (Minnelli), Best Supporting Actor (Grey) and Best Cinematography, Cabaret became the first and only film to hold the record for most Oscars earned by a film not honored for Best Picture.

 Unlike its musical cousins, Cabaret shows us that everything is horrible and suffering is widespread.
 We already know what a miserable ending this real-world story has, but it still wraps us up in every sequin, sparkle and sexual innuendo.
 And that’s the great strength of Cabaret.
 Like “Tomorrow Belongs to Me”, a song that’s so rousing and catchy, even when we realize it’s in service of pure evil, the story hooks us and we can’t look away.
 As Sally herself said, it’s “…divine decadence, darling!”

-The Emigrants: “Give me your tired, your poor, / Your huddled masses yearning to breathe free, / The wretched refuse of your teeming shore. / Send these, the homeless, tempest-lost to me, / I lift my lamp beside the golden door!”
+“Give me your tired, your poor, / Your huddled masses yearning to breathe free, / The wretched refuse of your teeming shore. / Send these, the homeless, tempest-lost to me, / I lift my lamp beside the golden door!”